 Step 1: Define Information Security Management System (ISMS) Goals

 Information security is a broad subject.
-Before you can implement ISO/IEC 27001 standards, you need to start by identifying the specific purposes for this initiative.
+Before you can implement ISO/IEC 27001 standards, you need to start by identifying the specific purposes of this initiative.

 Every business is different, so your goals may not be the same as other organizations that have used ISO/IEC 27001 to beef up data security.
 Here’s a brief overview of potential benefits that you can achieve with an ISMS: